Asset Protection Laws by State

 Tenancy by the entirety is a form of joint ownership available only to married couples that shields assets from one spouse’s individual creditors.
 Roughly 25 states recognize tenancy by the entirety, but the scope of protection varies enormously.

 California, Texas, and most community property states do not recognize tenancy by the entirety at all.
-Married couples in these states have no form of joint ownership that shields assets from one spouse’s individual creditors.
+Married couples in these states cannot use joint ownership to shield assets from one spouse’s individual creditors, which eliminates one of the most practical and cost-free asset protection tools available elsewhere.

 Domestic Asset Protection Trusts